 - With certain annuities, you will never outlive your money

-- An annuity may help you better sleep at night during retirement years.
+- An annuity may help you better sleep at night during your retirement years.

-- Annuities can be integral into estate planning (i.e. death benefit guarantees, appointment of beneficiary to avoid probate, etc.)
+- Annuities can be integral into estate planning (i.e. death benefit guarantees, the appointment of the beneficiary to avoid probate, etc.)

 Now, let’s review the CONS of this type of investment:

 1) Long-term performance is ridiculously low (if any at all!).
 The investment companies use your money to invest in ridiculous proprietary investment vehicles that cannot be even compared to S&P 500 performance.
-It is like to compare in speed the turtles with the wild horses.
+It is like comparing the speed of the turtles with the wild horses.

 3) Yearly fees eat your money alive.